giovanni-quacchia/Tennis-prediction-project/README.md

 In this project, we test different machine learning algorithms to predict the outcome of tennis matches and analyze the performance and results obtained.

+**Disclaimer**: Betting odds contain the most predictive information, and adding match- and player-specific features did not significantly improve accuracy.
+This report presents the engineered features, model results, and notable predictions.

 Please refer to **`report/main.pdf`** for the detailed report.

 ### Project Structure